lalitadithya/NVSentinel/docs/circuit-breaker.md

 - Your cluster is protected from hardware issues

 **When the circuit breaker trips (TRIPPED state):**
-- All node remediation actions stop immediately
+- No new node remediation actions will be performed.
+Any existing remediation operations will continue and will finish to completion
 - NVSentinel continues monitoring and detecting issues
 - Node events and conditions are still updated for visibility
 - No additional nodes will be cordoned until you manually reset the breaker